ChrisHAdams/application-healthcheck/README.md

 The front-end is written with React.
 If you want to just run it out of the box, the run `npm run-script client-build` **before starting the back-end**.
 If you want to play with front-end or change it, then `npm run-script client-start`.
 This command uses Webpack to rebuild the client on save.

 ### Back-end
 If you want to run the server out of the box, run `npm run-script start`.
 This will launch the app using details in the config file 'development.json', more on the config file later.
 Or, if you want to make changes, run `npm run-script start-dev-server`.
-This start the server with NODEMON and, again, uses the Development.json file.
+This starts the server with NODEMON and, again, uses the Development.json file.

 ### Config.json file